 The mean of the estimates derived using the six different surface extrapolations were calculated for each integration method's set of results, and differences were tested using a pairwise t-test and Wilcoxon signed-rank test.
-There was no evidence of a difference in mean estimates for each flight between the two integration methods evaluated (binning vs. trapezoidal; S.I., Section 1.75).
+There was no evidence of a difference in mean estimates for each flight between the two integration methods evaluated (binning vs. trapezoidal; S.I., Section 1.7).
 This indicates that for this adaption of the SciAv algorithm, choosing a different surface extrapolation is more important than the type of integration method.
+To further assess the effects of applying different surface extrapolation options,

+470 important than the type of integration method.
 To further assess the effects of applying different surface extrapolation options, surface measurements at the time of sampling, and more information about the behaviour of a plume, is the most likely path towards further reducing the uncertainty for both algorithms.